josdeweger-zz/SheetToObjects/README.md

 });
 ```

-Another way to map configuration to model is by DataAtributes see:
+Another way to map configuration to model is by adding DataAtributes to your model:

 ```
 [SheetToObjectConfig(sheetHasHeaders:true)]